 First, thanks everyone for your concern.

-Third, here’s a live video at the bottom of the page I shot from the Vatican during a “blackout.”
+Fourth, here’s a live video at the bottom of the page I shot from the Vatican during a “blackout.”

 I received so many links to videos and articles about how a huge sting was underway.
 There was a gunfight.
 The Vatican was surrounded by military and police.
 And the pope was arrested and being held in an Italian prison waiting for the FBI to arrive.